dantleech/blog/source/_posts/2022-04-17-phpactor-types.md

 ## Type Combination

 What's type combination?
-According to me (I'm not sure if it's the correct term) it is the addition or subtraction of types based on control flow.
+According to me (I'm not sure if it's the correct term) it is the addition, replacement or subtraction of types based on control flow.

 This is one of Phpactor's tests: